shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 f. **API for GraphQL**: This is an API to query multiple data sources.

-g**.
-Import notebook**: Used to import notebooks from a local machine.
+g. **Import notebook**: Used to import notebooks from a local machine.

 **Get Started:**